Love in the Moonlight: Impact

 Costume designer Lee Jin-hee was also commended for her work on the production's Joseon-era clothes.
 Lead actor Park's hanbok were put on exhibit at Tokyo International Forum during his Japan fan meeting the following year.
-Sales of the novel experienced a 56% increase upon the drama's airing.
-The overseas demand consequently led to its translation in Mandarin and plans on Japanese and Thai translations, among others.
 Both KakaoTalk and LINE released Moonlight digital stickers and three of Raon's outfits were made available for purchase in mobile game "I Love Nicky".
 The eternal bracelets of Yeong and Raon went on sale as official merchandise and the drama's 336-page official photo essay book became a best-seller.

 Moonlight has also been parodied in shows like Saturday Night Live Korea and The Return of Superman, among others.
 In September 2016, KBS Media acquired the rights to adapt Moonlight into a musical production.

 On October 19, 2016, Park, Kim, Jinyoung and Kwak held a fan-signing event, wearing their drama costumes, at the historic Gyeongbokgung Palace where scenes of the drama were filmed.
 More than 5,000 fans gathered to see the cast and the event was also live-streamed on Facebook.
 A gesture of gratitude for the drama's success, it was a collaborative effort between KBS and the Korea Creative Content Agency.
-In partnership with Viki, the series screened at University of California, Berkeley in October 2016 as a joint project of the campus' Korea-centric organizations, KUNA and K-Popular.

 Viewership

+Love in the Moonlight doubled its premiere ratings on its third episode and remained the undisputed #1 against 3 public broadcasting dramas in the same timeslot.
+In addition, it became KBS's highest-rated Monday/Tuesday drama since 2010.